Thor10/website-maintenance-mode/readme.md

 `body { background-color: #ff5800; }` This style rule defines the background color for the maintenance.html page.
 By default it is set to a bright shade of orange using a hexadecimal color.

-h1 tag rules will be explained separately for better clarity.
+*Note:* h1 tag rules will be explained separately for better clarity.

 `text-align: center;` This style centers the text on the screen regardless of screen size.